Custom software development

 Yes, when the spreadsheet is acting as a workflow system, reporting layer, or source of truth.
 The right first step is to map what decisions the spreadsheet supports before rebuilding it.

-Bring the Workflow, Not a Feature List
+Bring the Workflow, Not Just the Feature List